Pasiduchamod/APIIT-HACK/QUICK_START.md

 ```
 Starting Metro Bundler
 ...
-expo: Waiting on LAN interface...
+Metro waiting on exp://192.168.1.100:8081
   ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
+  █ ▄▄▄▄▄ █▀█ █ ▄▄▄▄▄ █
+  █ █   █ █▀▀▀█ █   █ █
-  █ QR Code here █
+  █ █▄▄▄█ █ ▄ █ █▄▄▄█ █
-  ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄

-Scan above QR code with Expo Go
+  █▄▄▄▄▄▄▄█ ▀ █▄▄▄▄▄▄▄█
+  ▀▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▀

+› Press s │ switch to Expo Go
+› Press a │ open Android
-Press 'w' to open web
+› Press w │ open web

+› Press j │ open debugger
+› Press r │ reload app
+› Press m │ toggle menu
 ```

+## Step 5: Open the App on Your Device

-### Option 2: Open in Expo Go
+### Using Expo Go (Easiest Method)

 1. Open **Expo Go** app on your phone
-2. Scan the QR code from terminal
+2. **Android:** Scan the QR code using Expo Go app
+3. **iOS:** Use your camera app to scan QR code, then tap "Open in Expo Go"
-3. Wait for bundle to load (first time: 1-2 minutes)
+4. Wait for bundle to load (first time: 1-2 minutes)
-4. App opens on your device
+5. App will open automatically

+**Troubleshooting Connection Issues:**

+- Make sure your phone and computer are on the **same Wi-Fi network**
+- If QR scan doesn't work, press **`s`** in terminal and use the URL shown
+- On some networks, you may need to use **tunnel mode**: `npm start -- --tunnel`

+### Using Android Emulator (Optional)

+1. Install Android Studio
+2. Set up an Android Virtual Device (AVD)
+3. Start the emulator
+4. In the Expo terminal, press **`a`**

+### Using iOS Simulator (Mac Only)

+1. Install Xcode from Mac App Store
+2. In the Expo terminal, press **`i`**

 ## Testing Offline-First Features